wenzu404/quark-player/README.md

 <div align="center">
   <h1>Quark Player</h1>
-  An Electron based web video services player, supporting Netflix, Youtube, Twitch, Floatplane, Hulu, Amazon Prime Video and More.
+  An Electron based web video services player, supporting Netflix, Youtube, Twitch, Floatplane, Hulu, Amazon Prime Video and More!
   <br/>
   This is a fork and successor of <a target="_blank" rel="noopener" href="https://github.com/oscartbeaumont/ElectronPlayer">ElectronPlayer</a>.
 </div>